misakey/backend/docs/content/concepts/authorization-and-authentication.md

 Password method is a hashed password comparison, using [Argon2 server relief][].

-To enforce it:
+To enforce it, during the init of the auth flow:
-- `acr_values` query parameter must be set to `2` during auth flow first request.
+- `acr_values` query parameter must be set to `2`.
+- `prompt` query parameter must be set to `login`.

 To perform it:
 - The auth step method name must be: `prehashed_password`.